mikeparisstuff/aws-appsync-starters/README.md

 # aws-appsync-starters

-A starter template that uses SvelteKit & AWS AppSync.
+A set of cool starter templates for websites built with AWS AppSync.

 # A few project ideas